-A 29-year-old philanthropist named Frederick Douglas founded the Black Panther Challenge on GoFundMe in January 2018, according to BuzzFeed.
+A 29-year-old philanthropist named Frederick Joseph founded the Black Panther Challenge on GoFundMe in January 2018, according to BuzzFeed.
 The initial GoFundMe merely wanted to raise $40,000 to take Harlem children to see the movie for free.
-But, according to the current letter on the page, after Douglas took the Black Panther Challenge viral to encourage others to set up similar GoFundMes, the challenge took off.
+But, according to the current letter on the page, after Joseph took the Black Panther Challenge viral to encourage others to set up similar GoFundMes, the challenge took off.
 From there, "over 400 GoFundMes have raised over $400,000, helping thousands of kids see the movie this month," the letter finished.

-Fueled by the memory of an incident when when he dressed as Batman as a child, only to have a classmate say he couldn't be Batman because he was black, Douglas took action to ensure that the children of Harlem would get to see the future.
+Fueled by the memory of an incident when when he dressed as Batman as a child, only to have a classmate say he couldn't be Batman because he was black, Joseph took action to ensure that the children of Harlem would get to see the future.
 To get to see a kind of representation on screen that they have always deserved.
-Of course, though his work is certainly helping children all over the country, Douglas is far from the only person who has been doing their part to make sure that Black Panther rakes in more than enough money to prove how well these positive representations of black culture can do at the box office.
+Of course, though his work is certainly helping children all over the country, Joseph is far from the only person who has been doing their part to make sure that Black Panther rakes in more than enough money to prove how well these positive representations of black culture can do at the box office.

 Celebrities like Octavia Spencer and Snoop Dogg have made efforts to ensure that money isn't a barrier to anyone who wanted to see the movie opening weekend.
-In fact, Snoop Dogg was inspired by Douglas' initiative to donate, according to a video the rapper made about it:
+In fact, Snoop Dogg was inspired by Joseph' initiative to donate, according to a video the rapper made about it: